Tromsø´s official website for tourism and travel information

 Caring for Tromsø

-Everyone is welcome here and you are our guest.
-We encourage you to be considerate during your stay in Tromsø by following these simple guidelines.
-In this way, you will contribute to preserving the beautiful nature we have up here and ensure the locals enjoy hosting you.
+We welcome you to our city and region, and encourage you to be considerate during your stay.
+By following these simple guidelines you will contribute to preserving the beautiful nature we have up here and ensure the locals enjoy hosting you.

 Respect the animal life, especially during the spring calving and breeding seasons.
 Always keep a good distance from wild animals and avoid causing them unnecessary stress.
 Remember to keep your dog on a leash.
 Don’t disturb abandoned checks or other baby animals.
 The removal of eggs from nests is not permitted.
 Avoid picking wild flowers as many wild flowers are rare so far north.
 Everyone has the right to pick wild blueberries, lingonberries and crowberries on uncultivated land.
 However, it is not permitted to pick cloudberries in enclosed areas.

 3. Don't leave any rubbish behind